 Résumé

-Using a comprehensive dataset of bilateral migration flows and employing the Palmer index as a proxy for climate change, we demonstrate that conflict acts as an amplifying mechanism for climate-induced migration.
-Our results show that, as drought conditions worsen, middle- and high-income countries experiencing conflict are more inclined to have higher rates of international out-migration.
-In particular, we find that one standard deviation contraction in the Palmer index, indicating drier conditions, is associated with a 12% increase in out-migration flows from middle/high-income countries experiencing conflict.
-We also explore spatial autocorrelation and observe positive and significant origin-and destination-spatial dependence effects.
-Our findings contribute to understanding the intricate dynamics of climate change, conflict, and international migration while offering insights into migration patterns across countries.
+This paper examines the role of social conflict in the relationship between climate shocks and international migration.
+Using a comprehensive dataset of bilateral migration flows covering 155 origin and 122 destination countries from 1995 to 2020 and employ-ing the Palmer index as a proxy for climate change, we demonstrate that conflict acts as an amplifying mechanism for climate-induced migration.
+Our results show that as drought conditions worsen, middle- and high-income countries experiencing conflict are more inclined to have higher rates of international out-migration.
+Specifically, we find that a one standard deviation decrease in the Palmer index, indicating drier conditions, is associated with a 12% increase in out-migration flows from middle- and high-income countries experiencing conflict.
+We also explore spatial autocorrelation and document positive and significant origin- and destination-spatial dependence effects.
+Our analysis contributes to the emerging literature on climate-conflict-migration linkages and offers a novel methodological framework for assessing migration spillovers under climate stress.

 Mots-clés